Board of Trustees

 Ramzi Ramsey is a Managing Director at Blackstone, one of the world's largest investment firms.
 Ramzi is responsible for investing in the enterprise software and financial technology sectors within Blackstone's Growth Equity unit, focusing on high growth businesses.
 Over his investing career, Ramzi has invested nearly $2 billion across ~15 investments.
 Prior to Blackstone, Ramzi was a Partner at SoftBank’s Vision Fund and led investing activity in the enterprise software sector.
 Prior to SoftBank, Ramzi was an investor at TCV (Technology Crossover Ventures) and began his investing career at TA Associates.
 Ramzi has been recognized as a top growth equity investor by GrowthCap for multiple years.

 Outside of work, Ramzi and his wife Jinanne co-founded an education e-commerce company, which sold digital and physical children's learning materials prior to selling the business in 2014.
 Their digital app was identified as one of the Top 5 Apps of 2014 by Mobily.
 Ramzi received his BS from Carnegie Mellon University with university and college honors and completed his MBA from Harvard Business School.
-He is a parent to Rayyan, Class of 2026, and Jana, Class of 2028.
+He is a parent to Rayyan, Class of 2026, Jana, Class of 2028, and Kinan, Class of 2032.

 Aida Soto